64kramsystem/personal_notes/topics/bevy.md

 - a Stage is added for each (atomic) system set, so that each works on a committed world view
 - ConditionState's are used to manage game state (by filtering system sets)

+WATCH OUT!
+It seems that `before`/`after` can't be added at system level, but only at `ConditionSet` level.

 Example of state management:

 ```rs